Zilliqa/Zilliqa/CODING_STYLE.md

 <!--Source: https://github.com/ethereum/aleth/blob/master/CODING_STYLE.md -->
 ## Code Formatting

-Use clang-format tool to format your changes, see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Use clang-format tool to format your changes.
+See [CONTRIBUTING](CONTRIBUTING.md) for details.

 ## Namespaces

 1. No `using namespace` declarations in header files.
-2. Preprocessor symbols should be prefixed with the namespace in all-caps and an underscore.

 ```cpp
        // WRONG: